-One of our favourite neighbourhoods in Athens is a small, quirky area full of street art called Psiri.
-Read on to find out what we find so special about Psiri in Athens.
+One of my favourite neighbourhoods in Athens Greece is a small, quirky area full of street art called Psiri.
+Here’s what I find so special about Psiri in Athens.

-As it happens, there is also disagreement over the correct spelling of the area in Greek, even among renowned contemporary authors.
+There is disagreement over the correct spelling of the area in Greek, even among renowned contemporary authors.
 According to some people it is Ψυρή, while others spell it Ψυρρή.

 A short history of Psiri area